datawithsam15/datawithsam15/README.md

-# Hi I'm Samuel Nwakolo
+# Hi I'm Samuel Nwokolo
 I'm a Veterinary Medicine graduate from the University of Nigeria, Nsukka (UNN) with a growing interest in Data Analytics and its application to business and healthcare.

 ## Tools i work with